opensourceryclub/OpenSourcerySite/README.md

 $ yarn start
 ```
 ## Contributing
-Submit an issue with a reference to your fork request and we will be more than happy to review your changes.
+Submit a [pull request](https://github.com/opensourceryclub/OpenSourcerySite/pulls) and we will be more than happy to review your changes.

 ## License
 [GPL-3.0-only or GPL-3.0-or-later